 Finally, be strong in the Lord and in the strength of his power.
 (Eph.
 6:11)

 I recently had a confrontation at the county jail during a veterans’ cellblock dedication.
-I was in a circle with other four people—three women and a man.
+I was in a circle with four other people—three women and a man.
 Out of nowhere, the man said, “Well, as I see things—life’s a b…., and then you die.”

 I felt like I couldn’t let his comments stand.
 I said, “Sir, I disagree with you, and your comments are inappropriate.
 This life isn’t the b-word; it’s a gift from God.
 Furthermore, I don’t believe that when we die, that’s all there is.”